The Museum Buildings:

 The kettle shed is one of two buildings that was built on the museum property.
 In 1987, the museum acquired a kettle that was donated by the Parson family.
 In 1988, the kettle shed was constructed to put the kettle on display.
 The kettle shed is an example of how early settlers to Iowa would have cooked, cleaned, and preserved their food.
 The kettle was also used for tasks such as laundry, boiling clams, making butter, soap, and more!

 The Log Cabin

 In the early 1970s, the museum acquired a log cabin that was located in Renwick, Iowa.
 Due to its distraught state, the museum could not move the log cabin.
 However, in 1975, the power line company in Dakota City donated old power line poles to help build an exact replica.
 The log cabin is a great example of the homes most early settlers lived in here in the county!

 Dakota City Grist Mill Ruins

 In 1855, Ed McKnight built a steam-powered mill along the East Fork of the Des Moines River, making it the first mill built in the county.
-In the mid-1860s, McKnight switched the mill from steam power to water power, building a mill race and a damn to help power the mill.
-In the 1879, Corydon Brown Sr. bought the mill and later changed it to a Roller Grist Mill in 1890.
+In the mid-1860s, McKnight switched the mill from steam power to water power, building a mill race and a dam to help power the mill.
+In the late 1870s, Corydon Brown Sr. bought the mill and later changed it to a Roller Grist Mill around 1890.
 The grist mill operated until 1943, making it the oldest operating Grist Mill in Iowa.
-However, during a hot summer day, the Mill burned down and was never rebuilt.
-Today, visitors to the museum can look out over the ruins of the dam and image what it would have been like to see the mill in action.
+However, on a hot summer day, the Mill burned down and was never rebuilt.
+Today, visitors to the museum can look out over the ruins of the dam and imagine what it would have been like to see the mill in action!

 The Hardy Methodist Church